A Social-Emotional Learning CurriculumFor children ages 3 - 6+ including Foundation/Prep years

-The program teaches the positive attitudes and social-emotional skills that develop young children's resilience, confidence, persistence, organisation and getting along.
+This program teaches the positive attitudes and social-emotional skills that develop young children's resilience, confidence, persistence, organisation and getting along.
 A team of teachers experienced in social-emotional learning along with Professor Michael Bernard have contributed many new lessons.

-Two short animations which introduce young children to Ricky Resilience, Connie Confidence, Pete Persistence, Oscar Organisation and Gabby Get Along.
+This extremely popular program has two short animations which introduce young children to Ricky Resilience, Connie Confidence, Pete Persistence, Oscar Organisation and Gabby Get Along.

 It also includes a Survey of Young Children's Social and Emotional Skills covering different aspects of

-Ideal for surveying all students or 'at risk' students during the middle of the school year and at the end.
+Ideal for surveying all students or at-risk students during the middle of the school year and at the end.
 Great source of information for parent-teacher conferences.

 The 32 lessons at each year level are organised to be delivered across four terms and cover the following topics: